DotnetKit/MetricFlow/README.md

 # MetricFlow

-MetricFlow is a .NET library designed to help developers define and track functional and domain-oriented metrics (such as counters, timers, and event-based measurements).
+MetricFlow is a lightweight .NET library designed to help developers define and track functional and domain-oriented metrics (such as counters, timers, and event-based measurements).

 ## Features